tathaibinh/spring-io-beginner-gradle-guide/README.md

 11 If needed, to remove blobs from the repo, use `git filter-branch` <https://git-scm.com/docs/git-filter-branch> to rewrite branches, or, alternatively, use another tool like *BFG Repo-Cleaner <https://rtyley.github.io/bfg-repo-cleaner/>* which appearently does the same thing but faster. :)

 ❇️🍰❇️

+## Future Things

+Redo this but use Docker